TheJuanAndOnly99/fluxnova-docs-manual/content/webapps/shared-options/header-security.md

   main:
     identifier: "http-header-security"
     parent: "webapps-shared-options"
-    pre: "A HTTP Header Security Filter for the Camunda Web Applications"
+    pre: "A HTTP Header Security Filter for the Fluxnova Web Applications"
 ---

 The HTTP Header Security mechanism allows you to add security-related response headers which enable browser-side security mechanisms.